-Loyall, a Jackson, was the representative for Virginia's 1st congressional district from 1835 to 1837.
+Loyall was the representative for Virginia’s 1st congressional district and was a Jackson.
+He served from 1835 to 1837.

 From Mar 1830 to Mar 1837, Loyall missed 175 of 1,022 roll call votes, which is 17.1%.
 This is better than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.